Kengo Shimizu: Kickboxing career

-He made pro debout in 2006, fighting mostly in RISE promotion.
-In 2012, with a promotion record of 8-1, he rematched Raoumaru for vacant RISE Heavyweight title.
+He made pro debut in 2006, fighting mostly in RISE promotion.
+In 2012, with a promotion record of 8–1, he rematched Raoumaru for vacant RISE Heavyweight title.
 Shimizu dominated the fight, just like the first fight, this time scoring 3rd-round knockout with a high kick.

 Next year he dropped weight and fought for vacant RISE Light Heavyweight title against, making a revanche against Makoto Uehara at RISE 92 in Tokyo, Japan.
 Uehara got the split decision victory, with a point deduction from Shimizu in the second.

 He dropped weight again and won Road to Glory Japan -85 kg tournament on March 3, 2013, defeating Yuki Niimura and Magnum Sakai by decisions on the same night and joined Glory's middleweight division.

-He made Glory debout on September 28, 2013, replacing Steve Wakeling and joining Glory 10: Los Angeles - Middleweight World Championship Tournament.
+He made Glory debut on September 28, 2013, replacing Steve Wakeling and joining Glory 10: Los Angeles - Middleweight World Championship Tournament.
 He lost in semi finals to eventual winner Joe Schilling by unanimous decision.

 He was scheduled to fight Hiromi Amada at RISE 99.
 He won the fight by a third round head kick KO.

 Shimizu participated in the 2015 Shootboxing Heavyweight tournament.
-He scored a first round knockout of Shakar Peterson in the semifinals.
-He won the final against Nangoku Chojin by a first round KO as well.
+He scored a first-round knockout of Shakar Peterson in the semifinals.
+He won the final against Nangoku Chojin by a first-round KO as well.

 He successfully defended his RISE Heavyweight title with a unanimous decision win against Badr Ferdaous.